-What the course assignments (Proposal; Film Analysis) and Chapter Discussion Question presentations entails (70 points of your course grade) will be discussed in detail as classes get underway and as the course progresses.
+What the course assignments (Proposal; Film Analysis) and Chapter Discussion Question presentations entails will be discussed in detail as classes get underway and as the course progresses.
 Students will work in groups of 2 for the daily Chapter Discussion Question presentations; however, for the Proposal and Project students may work individually or in groups of 2 - your choice!